device42/device42-docs/docs/infrastructure-management/devices/device-blade-slots.md

 ### Editing a Blade Slot

 Double-click a blade slot to change the slot size, orientation, or number.
-Note that you can not put a part into a blade slot, but you can set the blade height instead.
+Note that you cannot put a part into a blade slot, but you can set the blade height instead.

 <ThemedImage
   alt="Edit blade slot fields"